-Would you like to find out how to validate your content ideas with a content MVP?
+Are you curious about how to validate your content ideas with a content MVP?

-Now, you might be wondering what is a content MVP, and how can it help you create content that your audience is guaranteed to love?
+Before answering that, let’s clarify what a content MVP actually is, and how it can help you create content that your audience is guaranteed to love.

-you can use to validate your ideas and work out if your audience are going to like your product.
+This is a method you can use to validate ideas and work out if your audience is going to like your product or service.
 As a content creator, your product is content!

-In this video and podcast episode, I share everything you need to know about creating content MVPs and explain why they can be so beneficial to your content marketing strategy.
+In this video and podcast episode, find out everything you need to know about creating content MVPs and why they can be so beneficial to your content marketing strategy.

 Watch the video…